metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 ## Proposal

 The central idea of this proposal is allowing the firewall-controller to use the metal-api as a configuration source.
 This should serve as an alternative strategy to the currently used FCM `Firewall` resource based approach in the Gardener use-case.
-Updates of the firewall rules of the firewall entity should be possible through the metal-api.
+Updates of the firewall rules should be possible through the metal-api.

 The firewall-controller itself should now be able to decide which of the two main strategies should be used for the base configuration: a kubeconfig or the metal-api.
 This should be possible through a dedicated _firewall-controller-config_.

 Using this config will now allow operators to fine-tune the data sources for all of its dynamic configuration tasks independently.
-For example the data source of the core firewall rules could be set either from the `Firewall` resource located in the Gardener `Seed` or the metal-api firewall entity, while the CWNPs should be fetched and applied from a given kubeconfig (the `Shoot` Kubeconfig in the Gardener case).
+For example the data source of the core firewall rules could be set either from the `Firewall` resource located in the Gardener `Seed` or the metal-apiserver node network entity, while the CWNPs should be fetched and applied from a given kubeconfig (the `Shoot` Kubeconfig in the Gardener case).
 This configuration file is intended to be injected during firewall creation through the userdata along with potential source connection credentials.

 ```yaml